What Responsible Forestry Means at AMC

-Ecology: Few landscapes, in New England, for sure, measure at the scale as AMC’s lands in the Maine Woods, and the organization is committed to keeping the land whole and in-tact.
+Ecology: Few landscapes in New England, measure at the scale of AMC’s lands in the Maine Woods, and the organization is committed to keeping the land whole and intact.

 Meeting community and recreational needs: Northern Maine enjoys a long tradition of public access to private forest lands, and AMC extends this heritage through purposeful integration of recreation opportunities with its forestry practices.
-Connected to this, AMC seeks to preserve the legacy of the people of the land, namely the indigenous Wabanaki tribes native to Northern Maine.
+Connected to this, AMC seeks to preserve the legacy of the people of the land, namely the indigenous Wabanaki.

-Developing economies: AMC is committed to developing the forest land it manages as sources of high-quality jobs and forest products for local economies.
-Stable public access to the land allows local recreation-based businesses the certainty to expand and help people gain access to the amazing recreational opportunities of the North Woods.
+Developing economies: AMC is committed to developing the forest land it manages as sources of high-quality jobs and forest products for the local economy.
+Stable public access to the land allows local recreation-based businesses the certainty to expand and help people experience the amazing recreational opportunities of the North Woods.
 AMC’s education programming in local schools shows kids through field trips the variety of career opportunities available in the woods of Maine.
 By leveraging the connection of the region to its forests, AMC is helping to chart a path of community vitality in one of the poorest regions of Maine.

 Fighting climate change: AMC’s land managers work to increase the natural ability of the forest to sequester and store carbon, reducing the number of greenhouse gases that contribute to climate change.
 AMC’s 157 square miles of forest land—roughly twice the land area of Boston—can sequester an enormous amount of carbon, when managed responsibly.